symmetriccurve/Interview-questions/Reactjs Question.md

 ---

-### Can I make API calls in componentWillMount instead of componentDidMount ?
+### Can I make API calls in componentWillMount instead of component-did-mount ?

 ---